 Which brings me back to my argument, how could the BBC be so dumb as to destroy the very first regeneration episode?
 I had been under the impression that part 4 of The Tenth Planet was finally 'lost' when loaned to Blue Peter for their Doctor Who tenth anniversary item in 1973 (I knew there was a reason I never liked Blue Peter!).
 But even though many years later the only short clip of the regeneration was indeed found in that Blue Peter episode, BBC Enterprises was still offering the whole story to foreign television stations until 1974.
 That's when they destroyed their copy - the only one left in existence, apparently.

 Rumours have persisted that it's out there.
 In 1992, someone claimed to have part 4 on a videotape and he offered to sell it to the BBC for £500.
 Bargain, I'll have two please.
 But it was a hoax.
-Most recently it has been rumoured that this episode, along with many others, has been discovered in Africa.
-It was most definitely sold abroad so maybe this will pan out to be true?
+A few years back it had been rumoured that this episode had been discovered in Africa, along with nearly all the other missing episodes of Doctor Who.
+It was most definitely sold abroad but it didn't turn up among that discovery.
+Maybe one day in the future it will be found?
 I really do hope so, because as good as the animation is it will never rival the joy that I, and I'm sure millions of others, would experience whilst watching The Tenth Planet complete once again.

 Nathan is getting too old too quickly and is rapidly approaching his pipe and slippers phase.